Effects and aftermath of rape: Pregnancy

+5.9 million women or 1 in 20 in the United States experienced pregnancy from rape or sexual coercion in their lifetime.
+Multiracial women reported higher rates of rape, sexual violence, or sexual coercion compared to Black, White, and Hispanic women.
+Among victims who experienced pregnancy from rape, 28% reported sexually transmitted infections., 66% of the victims were badly injured, while more than 80% of the victims were afraid for their safety.
+In 2016/2017 NISVS had reported that 14.9% of vaginal rape victims and 16.6% of sexual coercion victims became pregnant.

 Sexually transmitted diseases

 Research on women in shelters has shown that women who experience both sexual and physical abuse from intimate partners are significantly more likely to have had sexually transmitted diseases.

 Psychological impact

 Most rape survivors experience a stronger psychological impact in the initial period after their assault; however, many survivors may experience long-lasting psychological harm.

 Immediate effect

 Survivors of rape may often have anxiety and fear directly following their attack.
 According to a study on the reactions after rape by the American Journal of Orthopsychiatry, 96 percent of women said they were scared, shaking, or trembling a few hours after their attack.
 After even more time passed, the previous symptoms decreased while the levels of depression, exhaustion, and restlessness increased.

 Anxiety

 After an attack, rape survivors experience heightened anxiety and fear.
 According to Dean G. Kilpatrick, a distinguished psychologist, survivors of rape have high levels of anxiety and phobia-related anxiety.
 This includes and is not limited to the following: